fishjam-dev/fishjam/docs/adrs/003-store-room-allocation-in-memory.md

 * Store room allocation across the cluster using in-memory ETS
 * Store room allocation across the cluster using database
-* Leave it as it is and update the SKDs
+* Leave it as it is and update the SDKs

 ## Decision Outcome